KDE/documentation-docs-kdenlive-org/glossary.rst

       The volume of all of the audio tracks when merged into one during rendering.
 See :ref:`effects-audio_tools`.

    Media Browser
       Allows easy browsing of the file system and previewing media clips and other assets for importing to the :term:`Project Bin`.
 A widget that can be switched on and off via :menuselection:`Menu --> View --> Media Browser`.
-See :ref:`media_browser`.
+See the chapter :doc:`media_browser</project_and_asset_management/media_browser>`.

    MELT
    melt